botman/botman/README.md

 and may be difficult for the user to process.
 We recommend using `$bot->startConversation()` if more than one message needs to be sent.

-You may pass either a string, or a Question object to the function.
+You may pass either a string or a Question object to the function.

 As a second parameter, you may also send any additional fields supported by Slack, Facebook Messenger or Telegram.